History of Alycia Parks in Timeline

 Alycia Parks

-Alycia Parks is an American professional tennis player known for her powerful game.
-She achieved a career-high singles ranking of No. 40 and a doubles ranking of No. 27 in 2023.
+Alycia Parks is an American professional tennis player known for her powerful serve and aggressive playing style.
+She achieved a career-high singles ranking of world No. 40 in August 2023 and a doubles ranking of No. 27 in September 2023.
 Parks has secured one singles title and two doubles titles on the WTA Tour, notably winning a WTA 1000 doubles title at the 2023 Western & Southern Open.
-Additionally, she has earned five singles titles and three doubles titles on the WTA Challenger Tour, marking her as a rising force in professional tennis.
+Additionally, she has claimed five singles titles and three doubles titles on the WTA Challenger Tour, demonstrating her rising prominence in professional tennis.

 On December 31, 2000, Alycia Michelle Parks was born.
 She is an American professional tennis player.